 This study addresses three questions regarding the North Airfield at LAX.
 The questions are as follows:

+- 1.

-- 1. What is the need to separate the existing runways and provide a center parallel taxiway? - 2.
-What is the need to accommodate Design Group VI aircraft, such as the Airbus A380 and Boeing 747-800, on the North Airfield? - 3.
-What are potential layouts for separating the runways, providing a center parallel taxiway and accommodating Design Group VI aircraft on the North Airfield?
+- 2. Boeing 747-800, on the North Airfield?

+- 3. and accommodating Design Group VI aircraft on the North Airfield?

 The following sections address each of these questions.